elliotec/greenery/file.txt

-You too can wear a nose mitten.
+You are a fluke of the universe; you have no right to be here.